 Figure 10.2.1-1: Participating MCPTT function MBMS subchannel control state diagram

 If a floor control message or RTP media packet arrives in a state where there are no procedures specified in the clauses below, the participating MCPTT function shall discard the message.

+When the participating MCPTT function forwards a received floor control message over the MBMS subchannel, it updates the RTCP header of that floor control message with the <Floor control SSRC> allocated for that conversation in the Map Group To Bearer message.